Duolingo Test Scores & Results

 DET Score Scale

-Scores on the Duolingo English Test can be obtained in increments of 5 points (10, 15, 20, 25, etc.) up to 160.
-The Common European Framework of Reference (CEFR), a global benchmark for language competency, is in line with the ratings.
+Scores on the DET are reported in increments of 5 points (10, 15, 20, 25, etc.) up to a maximum of 160.
+These scores align with the Common European Framework of Reference (CEFR), a global benchmark for language competency.

-The DET score scale and the meanings associated with each Duolingo score range are detailed below:
+The following table details the DET score scale and the meaning of each Duolingo score range:

 It's crucial to remember that scores below 120 reflect various degrees of non-proficiency in English, while scores of 120 or higher are typically regarded as proficient.